kishaylinreddy/Social-Media-Enterprise-Case-Study/FullCaseStudy.md

 ### Advantages in Society

 ## Communication
-One of the most amazing changes is the difference between the old and the new way of communication, now we can communicate with our friends and families just by clicking some application on our phone like WhatsApp, Instagram, Facebook or Discord, but before it was different, they used letters or old rotary phones to communicate with their parents or friends, it was slow compared to nowadays form of communication.
+One of the most amazing changes is the difference between the old and the new way of communication, now we can communicate with our friends and families just by clicking some application on our phone like WhatsApp, Instagram, Facebook or Discord, but before it was different, they used letters or old rotary phones to communicate with their parents or friends, it was slow compared to nowadays form of communication but also functional.

 ## Changes in the way we live
-Another thing that has changed is how we manage our activities like booking a hotel for holiday, paying rent and bills, finding jobs and the possibility to learn new skills, almost everything can be done online nowadays.
-This made the people be less stressed because it’s less time consuming and it's more comfortable.
+Another thing that has changed is how we manage our activities like booking a hotel for holiday, paying rent and bills, finding jobs and the possibility to learn new skills, almost everything can be done online nowadays, this made the people be less stressed because it’s less time consuming and have less worries about not paying in time.

 ## Opportunities
-Another change that made the society change is that now more people have the opportunity to change their life, because of social media they can become influencer, open an e-commerce where they can sell their own goods easily or create an online business that gives the user a service like a streaming platform where they can pay and watch movies or series.
+Another change that made the society change is that now more people have the opportunity to change their life because of social media, they can become influencer, open an e-commerce where they can sell their own goods easily or create an online business that gives the user a service like a streaming platform where they can pay and watch movies or series.